remiroazocar/remiroazocar.github.io/about.md

 ### Research

 <p align="justify">My research is on the interface between statistics and health economics and outcomes research.
 I am working on an assortment of methodological problems ranging over survival analysis, indirect treatment comparison, multi-state modelling and Bayesian data analysis.
-I also serve as a consultant to the pharmaceutical industry on statistical issues.</p>
+I am also active as a consultant to the pharmaceutical industry on statistical issues.</p>

+### Teaching

+I serve as a postgraduate teaching assistant for the following modules:

+* Applied Regression (2018/19; Department of Statistics, London School of Economics)
+* Introductory Statistical Methods and Computing (2018/19; Department of Statistics, University College London)

+###  Funding

+PGTA and Doctoral researcher in the Department of Statistical Science at University College London (UCL), and a lecturer in Mathematics - ESCP Europe.

 ### Contact me